MarschmiLab/Cornell_Carpentries_Jan2025/_episodes/03-unix-shell.md

 ```
 /home/USERNAME
+/c/home/USERNAME
 ```
 {: .output}

 It takes you back to your home directory!

-To get back to your projects directory you can use the following command:
+To get back to your projects directory you can use the following commands, depending on your operating system:

 ```
 cd Desktop/un-report
+cd "OneDrive - Cornell University/Desktop/un-report"
 ```
 {: .language-bash}